Tomato Ketchup ~ Tomato Sauce

 350 gm (12 ounces) apples (about 3 apples)

-1 and 3/4 cups white vinegar
+3/4 cups white vinegar

 250 gm (8 ounces) onions